BekMart/pile_fansite/README.md

 # PILE FANSITE

-This website has been designed to create band awareness for PILE and give their fans a place to come and easily find out if there are any news updates, new material, upcoming events to watch them perform and an opportunity to sign up and recieve their newsletters.
+This website has been designed to create band awareness for PILE and give their fans a place to come and easily find out any information about the band, including news updates, new material, upcoming events to watch them perform and an opportunity to sign up and recieve their newsletters.
 There are links to audio platforms to enable users to listen to PILE's music and watch their music videos.
 It also features links to their social media sites so users can follow and contact the band via their preffered channels.

 ![Screenshot of my website displayed on several different sized device screens, using a web app called 'Am I Responsive', showing that my website has been adapted to look good on all devices.][responsive]